mxcai/al-folio/_pages/About.md

 social: true  # includes social icons at the bottom of the page
 ---

-I obtained my PhD degree at [The Hong Kong University of Science and Technology](https://hkust.edu.hk) and will join the [Department of Biostatistics](https://www.cityu.edu.hk/bios/) at [City University of Hong Kong](https://www.cityu.edu.hk) as an Assistant Profession at Aug 2022.
-I was by [Prof. Can Yang](https://sites.google.com/site/eeyangc/) at HKUST.
+I will join the [Department of Biostatistics](https://www.cityu.edu.hk/bios/) at [City University of Hong Kong](https://www.cityu.edu.hk) as an Assistant Profession in Aug 2022.
+I obtained my PhD degree at [The Hong Kong University of Science and Technology](https://hkust.edu.hk) supervised by [Prof. Can Yang](https://sites.google.com/site/eeyangc/).
 My broad area of interest lies in statistical machine learning and data science with applications in genetics and genomics data.
 I have been working on scalable statistical methods for high dimensional regression problems, integrative analysis of multi-omics data, and trans-ancestry genetics for association mapping and polygenic risk scores construction.

 [My GitHub page](https://github.com/mxcai)